 Meeting the needs of the growing number of communities.

-In the spring of 2012, the new 95-bed Baylor Medical Center at McKinney opened its doors in one of the region’s fastest-growing communities.
+In 2012, the new 95-bed Baylor Medical Center at McKinney opened its doors in one of the region’s fastest-growing communities.
 And currently, more than $250-million dollars of additional growth projects are planned throughout the system.

 Developing programs that are models for other hospitals across the country to follow.

 In 2010, the Baylor Diabetes Health and Wellness Institute opened in one of the most underserved areas of Dallas.
 The unique, $15-million project was brought to life through a public/private partnership between Baylor and the City of Dallas in a ZIP code where residents are three-times more likely to die from diabetes compared to those living in Dallas as a whole.

 The institute’s mission is to save lives through improved diabetes care, education and research and its innovative medical-home model is changing the role hospitals play in communities.

 Thought leaders in the rapidly changing health care landscape.

 In 2010, Baylor responded to the climate’s uncertainty with Vision 2015, a roadmap through the future of health care.
-The vision includes plans to create an Accountable Care Organization (ACO) and improve patient care through information technology and new patient-centered models by 2015.
+The vision includes creating an Accountable Care Organization (ACO) and improving patient care through information technology and new patient-centered models by 2015.